 About the Book

-into the Shropshire Speake families.
-It describes the history of
+the Shropshire Speake families.
+It describes the history of the

-the author’s family through thirteen generations, as well
+author’s family through thirteen generations, as well as all

-as all other associated Shropshire Speake families.
-In some cases
+other associated Shropshire Speake families.
+In some cases it follows

-it follows them across the nearby border into Wales, and the possible
+them across the nearby border into Wales, and the possible reasons

-returns and the civil registration of births, marriage and deaths
+and the civil registration of births, marriage and deaths in the

-time consuming, and the aim of this book is to help Speake family
+and the aim of this book is to help Speake family researchers to

-researchers to link their family trees back to this earlier period.
+link their family trees back to this earlier period.
+This approach

 It is the story of periods of prosperity in the late sixteenth